exercism/java/exercises/two-fer/README.md

 # Java Tips

+Before you start, make sure you understand how to write code that can pass the test cases.
+For more context, check out this [tutorial](https://github.com/exercism/java/blob/master/exercises/hello-world/TUTORIAL.md).

 Most Java exercises include multiple test cases.
 These cases are structured to support a useful process known as
 [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).